 by Tracy Johnson

 Okay, so this is, like, an article about, ah, all those, um, bad, uh, habits or on-air crutches that Dj’s pick up, you know.
 Know what I mean?
-Fix these things and, like, you can be super-better at your, um, job and stuff.
-You know?
+Fix these things and, like, you can be super-better at your, um, job, and stuff.
+Do you know?
 Whatever.

-And it’s a barrier for the listener.
-In fact, at times it can get so annoying she may hear nothing else.
+And it’s a barrier for listeners.
+It can get so annoying she may hear nothing else.

-I guarantee that if you’re on the air, you have a crutch or two.
-You may know about it, or maybe not.
-Most of the time someone needs to point it out to you.
+I guarantee that if everyone on the air has a crutch or two. some recognize it, others do not.
+Most of the time someone needs to point it out.
+That’s another reason a talent coach can be so valuable.

-It’s a huge problem for most broadcasters.
-Kevin Olmstead, who became famous for winning over $2 million winner on Who Wants to Be a Millionaire, points out that breaking up a statement with fillers causes a loss in confidence from your audience.
+Kevin Olmstead, who became famous for winning over $2 million on Who Wants to Be a Millionaire, points out that breaking up a statement with fillers causes a loss in confidence from the audience.

 We’re going to hunt down terrorists and bring them to justice, dead or alive!